AKF Then and Now: A Legacy of Caring

 The American Kidney Fund was founded in 1971 out of concern for a single individual who had been bankrupted by the costs associated with treating kidney failure.
 In its first year, AKF provided financial assistance to 79 patients who would not have otherwise been able to pay for life-saving dialysis treatments.

 Today, AKF has grown into the nation’s leading provider of charitable assistance to dialysis patients.
-In 2012, AKF helped nearly 84,000 people—1 out of every 5 dialysis patients in the United States—pay for health insurance premiums and other treatment-related expenses.
+In 2013, AKF helped more than 87,000 people—1 out of every 5 dialysis patients in the United States—pay for health insurance premiums and other treatment-related expenses.

 Increasing Awareness of a Silent Killer

 In 1980, the American Kidney Fund began a public education outreach program to promote its new toll-free patient assistance and kidney information line.

 Today, millions of people nationwide benefit from the American Kidney Fund's efforts to raise awareness of kidney disease through health education and prevention efforts.
 AKF's national campaign, Pair Up: Join the Fight to Prevent Kidney Disease, empowers women to protect themselves, and the people they love, from kidney disease, our nation's 9th leading cause of death.
 Extensive online health education materials and a toll-free HelpLine (866.300.2900) provide information to people nationwide who are at risk for kidney disease.

 Supporting Clinical Research

 In 1974, the American Kidney Fund awarded its first research grant to Dr. Samuel L. Kountz, a pioneer in kidney transplantation from Brooklyn, N.Y.
 Dr. Kountz’s groundbreaking research in tissue typing led to the increased use of kidneys from unrelated donors.